The Dynamic Internet: How Technology, Users, and Businesses Are Transforming the Network

 In short, policymakers and scholars must replace the static view that focuses on the Internet’s past with a dynamic view flexible enough to permit the Internet to evolve to meet the changing needs of the future.

 Yoo, Christopher S., "The Dynamic Internet: How Technology, Users, and Businesses Are Transforming the Network" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 421.